SeeClickFix/legal.seeclickfix.com/content/terms-and-conditions.md

 software services as described herein.
 WHEREAS, SeeClickFix desires to deliver such software services under these terms and conditions.

-A. Term and Termination.
+### A. Term and Termination

-SeeClickFix and the Customer will implement the services described in the SSP as soon as reasonable.
+1. SeeClickFix and the Customer will implement the services described in the SSP as soon as reasonable.
 These Terms and Conditions will apply throughout the SSP-specified period following the Effective Date and be automatically renewed on an annual basis each succeeding year, and shall